catseye/Samovar/README.md

 ### TODO

-*   Consider what it would take to add a predicate that evaluates to whether a given action has been taken previously or not.
-*   Consider macros.
 *   Consider making "wildcard" work such that you can say `¬holding(?_, club)` to mean "if no one is holding the club".
 *   Statically check that every var in the 2nd cond was bound in the 1st cond